MENTAL WELL-BEING DURING ISOLATION

 It breaks down the system into functional components, enabling systematic combination to explore potential solutions for each function.
 A tool for idea generation and problem-solving.

 Passionate about interdisciplinary research, my work explores the intersection of biophilic design, biotechnology, and human mental well-being.
-I’m focusing on developing sensory-driven biophilic interventions to enhance human mental resilience, particularly addressing challenges of isolation and confinement.
+I’m focusing on developing sensory-driven interventions to enhance human mental resilience, particularly in conditions of isolation and confinement.

 PhD Student in Human Ecology - Environmental Design Studies